 “Oh, yeah.
 Just so happy to be with Andy,” Jack hugs him.
 “You know, Andy, Tim calls himself Andy now in Iowa.”

 “New York just isn’t big enough for two Andys,” I giggle.

-Andy seems to get it, that I’m not idolizing him.
-He may be a False God, but that isn’t an issue here.
+Andy seems to get that I’m not idolizing him.
+He may be a False God, but that is not an issue here.